chodorowicz/ts-debounce/README.md

 ## Cancellation

-The returned debounced function can be cancelled but by calling `cancel()` on it.
+The returned debounced function can be cancelled by calling `cancel()` on it.

 ```ts
 const debouncedFunction = debounce(originalFunction, waitMilliseconds, options);